 When applying to amend cover you are required to disclose to the insurer any information about your current and past health issues, pastimes or family medical history that may affect the insurer’s decision to accept you for cover.
 Non-disclosure may result in a claim being rejected.

 Once an insurance policy has been in force for more than three years, an insurer must show that any non-disclosure was fraudulent, as opposed to a simple error, in order to avoid paying your claim.
-As your XXXX cover has been in place for more than three years, taking up new cover will recommence this three year period, meaning that a claim might be rejected for any intentional or unintentional, non-disclosure.
+As your XXXX cover has been in place for more than three years, taking up new cover will recommence this three-year period, meaning that a claim might be rejected for any intentional or unintentional, non-disclosure.

 Tailor Alert: